 are willing to stray from official routes: to experience even more

-interesting terrain, with perhaps even more challenge, to stay from time to time in more luxurious lodgings,
+interesting terrain, with perhaps even more challange, to stay from time to time in more luxurious lodgings,

 to see even greater views, or to enjoy world-class non-hiking attractions.